 - Add the paura tetepe (gelatine powder) and wai ārani (orange juice) in to a small bowl or glass.
 Stir and leave to bloom for 5 minutes.

-- Pour 250ml (half) of the wai karanipere (cranberry juice), huka one (caster sugar) and rākau hinamona (cinnamon sticks) into a pot.
-Simmer until the sugar is dissolved.
+- Pour 250ml (half) of the wai karanipere (cranberry juice), huka one (caster sugar) and rākau hinamona (cinnamon sticks) in to a pot.

 - Remove from the heat and pour in the remaining 250ml of the wai karanipere (cranberry juice).
 Stir to combine.